I7-Examples/Bronze/docs/source.txt

 The wooden staircase is a staircase.
 It is above the Lower Bulb and below the Upper Bulb.
 It is scenery.
 The description is "Grown somewhat rickety with age."

 The description of the Upper Bulb is "[if the Lower Bulb is not visited]In this very tall room, like a silo, is a glass of running sand: not an hourglass, or even a dayglass, but a timer whose duration you do not know.
 A whole Sahara remains in its upper chamber, but it is running steadily down into the room below you[otherwise]In the upper chamber, you find, there is almost as much sand as there is below; indeed for all you can tell the flow might be eternal[end if]."
 The sand is a view.
 It is in the Lower Bulb and the Upper Bulb .
 The sound of the sand is "dry trickling".
 Understand "hourglass" or "dayglass" or "bulb" or "glass" or "timer" as the sand.
-The description is "[if in the Hourglass]No human glassblower could have made this thing, that much is certain[otherwise]No more than a sporadic sprinkle from above[end if]."
+The description is "[if the location is regionally in the Hourglass]No human glassblower could have made this thing, that much is certain[otherwise]No more than a sporadic sprinkle from above[end if]."

 Instead of wearing the helmet in the Hourglass:
 	say "The roar is so loud that you cannot bear it: this cannot be the flow of sand magnified.
 It is more as though you are hearing the rumbling destruction caused by the passage of time; in any case, you take the helmet off again, to save your hearing."